filipmikolajzeglen/fmz-cqrs-core/README.md

 ---

-## Advanced Pagination and Persistence
+## Advanced Result Strategies and Persistence

-To support advanced pagination and database operations, the [fmz-cqrs-persistence](https://github.com/filipmikolajzeglen/fmz-cqrs-persistence) module was created.
+To support advanced result strategies and database operations, the [fmz-cqrs-persistence](https://github.com/filipmikolajzeglen/fmz-cqrs-persistence) module was created.
 It introduces dedicated abstractions:

 - `DatabaseQuery`
 - `DatabaseCommand`
 - `DatabaseSuperCommand`

-These types are designed for integration with persistence layers and provide additional features for paginated queries and transactional commands.
+These types are designed for integration with persistence layers and provide additional features for advanced queries and transactional commands.

 ## Mentorship